Food and Nutrition Information Center

 - How to Understand and Use the Nutrition Facts Label

-- FDA has started a public process to redefine the "healthy" nutrient content claim for food labels.
-The FDA has extended the comment period on the use of the term “healthy” in the labeling of food products to April 26, 2017.
+- April 26: FDA has started a public process to redefine the "healthy" nutrient content claim for food labels.
+The FDA has extended the comment period on the use of the term “healthy” in the labeling of food products.
 Federal Register Notice Announcing the Extension of the Comment Period

 The use of trade, firm, or corporation names in this website (or in website pages) is for the information and convenience of the reader.
 Such use does not constitute an official endorsement or approval by USDA or the Agricultural Research Service (ARS) of any product or service to the exclusion of others that may be suitable.
 Likewise, some databases available on the FNIC website include resources from "non-government entities."
 Inclusion of these materials in a database does not constitute endorsement or recommendation by FNIC or the U.S. Government.